kieranroneill/plauser/README.md

 Plauser
 =======

-Play/pause your Google Music at the touch of a button, from any tab.
+Chrome extension that allows you to play/pause your Google Music track from any tab.